 The proposed business idea, total investment, projected revenue and growth, projected local employment creation and technological innovations involved are some of the criteria considered for the approval of the EntrePass applications.

-With effect from 2009, a minimum shareholding of 30% and a minimum paid-up capital of S$50,000 is a prerequisite for approval.
+The minimum shareholding of 30% and a minimum paid-up capital of S$50,000 is a prerequisite for approval.
 Applications can be made within six months of Singapore company incorporation.

 While the educational qualifications is not a significant determinant for this pass, the applicant should have relevant experience and track record, and the business plan that accompanies the application must demonstrate the viability of employment generation for the locals and a minimum Total Business Spending (TBS), that excludes the salary paid to the applicant.